Biomedical Research, M.S.

 Degree Requirements

-Thesis Degree: A minimum of 32 credit hours is required for the thesis degree with no more than six hours of thesis (BMR 681 Thesis) credited toward the 32 credit hour requirement.
-Each student will specialize in one of the five areas of emphasis as defined in the program description.
+A minimum of 32 credit hours is required for the thesis option with no more than six hours of thesis (BMR 681 Thesis) credited toward the 32 credit hour requirement.
+Each student will specialize in one of the six areas of emphasis:

 Advisory Committee for M.S.
 (Thesis) Students